 A tall, upright, vase-shaped plant, Ostrich Fern reaches around four feet high in ideal conditions and can spread aggressively.
 In spring, its tightly furled fiddleheads may be harvested and enjoyed while its feathery fronds punctuate the garden during the season.
 Ostrich Fern does best in moist to average soils and is very adaptable.

 Sensitive Fern (Onoclea sensibilis)

 The only member of an ancient genus, Sensitive Fern forms loose clusters of open fronds and reaches about a foot high.
 It is named after its sensitivity to frosts in the fall.
-Sensitive Fern thrives in wet to moist soils, that are rich in organic material.
+Sensitive Fern thrives in wet to moist soils, rich in organic material and protected from wind.

 Christmas Fern (Polystichum acrostichoides)